New Xbox release date and what to expect from Microsoft's next console

 New Xbox controller

 Microsoft played it safe with the Xbox Wireless Controller, adopting a “If it ain’t broke, don’t fix it” approach.
-While that will have pleased the majority of gamers – the Xbox controller is widely regarded as one of the best – Sony’s DualSense controller has left Microsoft’s pad looking a little outdated and dull.
+While that will have pleased most gamers – the Xbox controller is widely regarded as one of the best – Sony’s DualSense controller has left Microsoft’s pad looking a little outdated and dull.

 In the Xbox leak that revealed the possibility of an Xbox Series X Slim, we also saw that Microsoft was working on a new Xbox controller that includes many of the best features of Sony’s DualSense gamepad.